cambboyle/the-recipe-vault/README.md

 ### Future Features

+- Recipe Images: Allow users to upload their own recipe images.
 - Recipe ratings and reviews: Allow users to rate recipes and leave reviews.
 - Meal planning: Implement a feature that lets users plan their meals for the week using saved recipes.
 - Grocery list generator: Create a tool that generates a shopping list based on selected recipes.